 However, it is an exceptional place to relax with your family after a busy week and helps you feel calm and close to nature.

 4. Camel’s Eye Park

-This is because it is so high up that it was often used as a vantage point by King Abdul Aziz to sweep a glance over the entire city.
+This is because it is so high up that King Abdul Aziz often used it as a vantage point to sweep a glance over the entire city.

-In the local language, this park is Jabal Abu Makhrouq Park, and it is pretty appealing to the eye.
-The park is not very large in terms of land area but has green spaces and places to relax.
+In the local language, this park is Jabal Abu Makhrouq Park, which is pretty appealing to the eye.
+The park is not very large in land area but has green spaces and places to relax.